Combined Action Program: Initial motivation and organization

 MG Walt formalized the program in February 1967, appointing LtCol William R. Corson as the III MAF deputy director for Combined Action.
 Corson believed CAP should have a separate chain of command, as it was his opinion that the average battalion commander in Vietnam often didn't know or care how to succeed in combined action, since they were trained and oriented toward offensive large-unit warfare.
 Corson saw CAP as being mobile and offensive in nature, a concept which later took shape in the mobile CAP units.
 However, Corson eventually became disenchanted with the conduct of the war.

-In spite of this rocky start, CAP became an official "hearts and minds" civic action program, and a school of sorts was eventually established near Da Nang.
-Training was brief (ten days) and covered a few bare essentials – some Vietnamese phrases, customs, and culture, some civic action precepts, and some military topics – far too short to be of much real good, though a step in the right direction.
-Upon graduation, you were posted to your unit.
-Eventually they began issuing certificates showing you had graduated.
+In spite of this start, CAP became an official "hearts and minds" civic action program, and a school of sorts was eventually established near Da Nang.
+Training was brief (ten days) and covered a few bare essentials – some Vietnamese phrases, customs, and culture, some civic action precepts, and some military topics.
+Upon graduation, they were posted to their unit.
+Eventually they began issuing certificates showing they had graduated.
 Initially, CAP Marines were issued a special cloth and leather insignia to be worn from the button on the breast pocket of the uniform jacket.
-These were later replaced by handsome enameled metal pins, also made to be worn on the breast pocket.
+These were later replaced by enameled metal pins, also made to be worn on the breast pocket.
 These, however, were easily lost, and also made a good aiming point for the enemy.
 They were usually dispensed with on patrols.

 The CAP concept in Vietnam was opposed by some who considered "hearts and minds" programs a waste of money, men, and materiel.
 CAPs were often ignored at best and despised at worst by many area commands and commanders.
 The prevailing concept was; "Get 'em by the balls and their hearts and minds will follow."
 This attitude made the CAP Marines' job that much more difficult.
 However, the concept eventually gained backing from Marine generals Wallace Greene, Victor Krulak and Lew Walt, and with their support, the program expanded.
 By 1969, despite losses during the 1968 Tet Offensive, the program had expanded to 102 platoons comprising 19 companies and 4 groups, and was even mentioned by President Lyndon B. Johnson in a speech.

 CAPs peaked in 1970, with 4 Groups, and 114 companies, spread through the 5 provinces of I Corps.